-The Education Department (formerly known as the School of Education) at Saint Xavier University guides students to become scholars, lifelong learners, leaders and reflective practitioners dedicated to the pursuit of excellence.
+The Education Department at Saint Xavier University guides students to become scholars, lifelong learners, leaders and reflective practitioners dedicated to the pursuit of excellence.
 In preparing professionals who can teach, administer, or counsel in schools and community agencies, the Education Department would like to award these students through financial aid.

 The first step in the application process is to determine if you are eligible.
 Every student's individual financial aid package may determine their eligibility as well the amount of scholarship monies that they can qualify for.
 Before applying please check with Financial Aid.
 Contact Jacqueline Griffin at email@example.com or 773-298-3074.

 Saint Xavier offers a wide range of scholarships available to students University-wide and to students who fall into certain parameters like a specific major or academic year.
 There are a variety of other scholarships are also offered outside of Saint Xavier, which we call outside scholarships, that you may be eligible to receive based on the establishment's requirements.
 For more information concerning these scholarships and their application details, please visit the scholarship directory.

 To apply for one of the scholarships below, please read the description carefully, then click on the scholarship name link at the bottom of the section.
 From there you will be brought to the scholarship directory page, which has detailed criteria and the online application.